 Note: Program participants are not eligible to apply for the HIEP Grant.

-Please see the IU Office of Overseas Study website for more information on other available scholarships and financial aid opportunities.
+Please see the IU Education Abroad Office website for more information on other available scholarships and financial aid opportunities.